tsfstarr/fwlog-export/README.md

 - Setup: SERVER, USER and KEYFILE variables need populating
 - Designed to run as background job
-- Tests connection to remote server and lists directory to prevent duplicate creation
+- Tests connection to remote server and lists directory to prevent creation of duplicates
 - Use verbose flag and script log file for debugging
 - $FWDIR/log path, *.log* file names
 - Read file ages from filename timestamps